 Clay lacks strength in its moist form and it's heavy.
 Driven rollers that push the clay across a horizontal surface can set up unwanted patterns within the slab.
 Single-roller machines have been shown to produce a dramatic difference through the thickness of the slab.
 This has long since been thought to contribute to the warping of a slab during drying and firing.

 Suggestions to neutralize these unwanted patterns include heavy ribbing in different directions or multiple thinning passes while rotating and flipping the slab.
 This technique has proven to be time consuming, labor intensive, and inconsistent.

 The Innovative Solution

 Pulling the canvas and clay vertically through idler rollers removes the detrimental effects of gravity from the process resulting in a more evenly formed slab.
-Total forming pressures are evenly distributed and minimized.
+Total forming pressures are evenly distributed.
 Saving space is just a bonus.

 To end up with a perfectly flat slab, just roll an auxiliary canvas down along with the clay.
 Your slab is gently adhered to the transport canvas in the forming process which can now be carried away totally flat and untouched.